UM-PEPL/HallThruster.jl/docs/src/config.md

 - `anode_Te`: The electron temperature at the anode, in eV.
 Acts as a Dirichlet boundary condition for the energy equation.
 Defaults to `3.0`.
 - `cathode_Te`: The electron temperature at the cathode, in eV.
 Acts as a Dirichlet boundary condition for the energy equation.
 Defaults to `3.0`.
 - `wall_loss_model`: How radial losses due to sheaths are computed.
 Defaults to `ConstantSheathPotential(sheath_potential=-20.0, inner_loss_coeff = 1.0, outer_loss_coeff = 1.0)`, which is the loss term from LANDMARK case 1.
 Other wall loss models are described on the [Wall Loss Models](@ref) page.
-- `wall_collision_freq`: Extra "wall collisions" to be added to the total electron momentum transfer collision frequency inside of the channel.
-Units of Hz.
-Defaults to `0.0`.
 - `anom_model`: Model for computing the anomalous collision frequency.
 Defaults to `TwoZoneBohm(1/160, 1/16)`.
 Further details on the [Anomalous Transport](@ref) page.
 - `transition_length`: Distance over which the transition between inside and outside the channel is smoothed.
 Affects wall losses as well as two-zone Bohm-like transport models.
 - `conductivity_model`: Model for the perpendicular electron thermal conductivity.
 Defaults to `Mitchner()`.
 Further details can be found on the [Electron Thermal Conductivity](@ref) page.